philogicae/sequential-thinking-mcp/README.md

 -   **Agentic Workflow Orchestration**: Guides AI agents through complex tasks by breaking them into precise, manageable, and traceable steps.
 -   **Iterative Refinement**: Assesses the success of each step and self-corrects if necessary, adapting to new information or errors.
 -   **Proactive Planning**: Utilizes `left_to_be_done` for explicit future state management and task estimation.
--   **Tool Recommendation**: Suggests specific tools to execute planned actions or gather necessary information.
+-   **Tool Recommendation**: Suggests specific tools via `tool_recommendation` to execute planned actions or gather necessary information.

 ## Setup